alecjacobson/gptoolbox/mex/README.md

 ## Troubleshooting

-### Matlab Versions
+### MATLAB Versions

-Cmake unfortunately requires a hardcoded version mapping between Matlab's numerical versions (e.g., 9.5) and their named versions (e..g, 2018b).
-This mapping gets stale a couple of times a year, so if you find that cmake can't figure out your Matlab version, and you have a fairly recent version of Matlab, it's very likely that you'll need to update the mapping.
+Cmake unfortunately requires a hardcoded version mapping between MATLAB's numerical versions (e.g., 9.5) and their named versions (e..g, 2018b).
+This mapping gets stale a couple of times a year, so if you find that cmake can't figure out your MATLAB version, and you have a fairly recent version of MATLAB, it's very likely that you'll need to update the mapping.
 To do so, update the `MATLAB_VERSIONS_MAPPING` variable in `mex/cmake/FindMATLAB.cmake` and add your version number.
-You can check your Matlab version using the `version` command.
+You can check your MATLAB version using the `version` command.

+If you get an error like

+    CMake Error at ... (message):
+    Could NOT find Matlab (missing: Matlab_INCLUDE_DIRS Matlab_MEX_LIBRARY Matlab_MEX_EXTENSION Matlab_ROOT_DIR MEX_COMPILER MX_LIBRARY ENG_LIBRARY)
+    (found version "NOTFOUND")

+Then you might consider setting `Matlab_ROOT_DIR` explicitly to help cmake find MATLAB.